On this page:

 If a student has been selected for OS-HELP but has yet to be paid their OS-HELP, and the provider determines the student will not be undertaking their overseas study or is otherwise ineligible, then they should withdraw the offer of OS-HELP to the student and notify the student in writing.

 If a student has been paid their OS-HELP and the provider determines the student will not be undertaking their overseas study or is otherwise ineligible, then they are not required to take any further action.
-A student in this situation will have already incurred an OS‑HELP debt and must repay this debt through the ATO.
+A student in this situation will have already incurred an OS‑HELP debt and must repay this debt through the taxation system.

 32.28 - What happens if a student does not undertake their Asian language study?